Anderson's Blockhouse |

 Pulaski County:

 near Dublin: Dunkard Bottom Fort (1756 - 1760's), first fort in Virginia west of the New River.
 The settlement was founded in 1750 by Dr. Thomas Walker.
 Mary Draper Ingles returned from captivity near this fort in 1756.
-Actual site is submerged under Claytor Lake near the State Park.
+Actual site is submerged under Claytor Lake near the state park.

 Ingles' Ferry: Fort Frederick (1756 - 1760's), a VA colonial militia fort located on the west bank of the New River opposite Radford.
 The Wilderness Road passed through here.